 Every year without fail, Apple delivers one of the best cameras on any smartphone in its newest iPhone.
-Basically any iPhone you buy—even the older ones— will snap excellent photosand record videos that are basically unsurpassed.
+Basically any iPhone you buy—even last year’s model— will snap excellent photos and record videos in stellar quality.

 It’s that consistency, along with the popularity of Macs among photo and video professionals, that makes the iPhone so popular among photographers and videographers.
 Whether you’re a pro or just an enthusiast, the iPhone that is best for photography is almost always the newest one—but which model should a photography enthusiast buy?

 It will be a surprise to no one that the this years’ iPhones produce better photos and videos than the ones introduced the year before.
 And when the next iPhone is released, it will probably be better still.
-That said, there actually is a best choice among the latest models, and it’s the iPhone 12 Pro Max.
+But there are marked differences between the regular iPhone 13 and the Pro models, and photography is a big part of that.

 The iPhone 13 Pro has several distinct photo and video advantages over the iPhone 13 or iPhone 13 mini.
 First, it has a third camera with a telephoto lens in addition to the standard Wide and Ultra-Wide cameras.
 The zoom on this camera has been increased to 3x from 2x in last year’s model (2.5x in the iPhone 12 Pro Max), which produces a stronger telephoto effect and makes for more natural portrait mode shots.

 The standard Wide camera has both a larger sensor and wider aperture (f/1.5 vs. f/1.6), which means much better low-light performance and dynamic range, as well as a more natural depth of field to close-up subjects.